CallMeRZIBI/Forza-autopilot/README.md

 # To end collecting data click on the image and press 'q'.
 ```

-For loading data to database:
+For loading data to dataset:
 ```bash
 py load_data.py # this can take a while
 ```